tymofij/gitlab-retina/README.md

 GitLab for Retina monitors
 ==========================

-Improves the look of project icons in GitLab for users of Retina monitors.
+Improves the look of project and user icons in GitLab for users of Retina monitors.
-It finds project icons in gitlab pages, and provides browser with optional, higher-resolution version of them.
+It finds avatar images in gitlab pages, and provides browser with optional, higher-resolution version of them.

 [Gitlab Issue #345020](https://gitlab.com/gitlab-org/gitlab/-/issues/345020)